DavidWaumsley/NoScriptShow/content/blog/2024/ep7.md

 Acknowledging the fact that we’re in websites evolve and people evolve.

 \[00:41:44\] **Nathan Wrigley:** I’ve just had another thought about the, the website itself.
 And one of the things that I probably would want to add in, and I dunno how we’re gonna achieve this without a CMS, is, is some kind of commenting system.
-Because at this point in the podcast, what I want to say is, if anything you, you found in this podcast is of interest to you, or if you’ve got any, anything that you wanna add, head to the website and drop us in a comment.
+Because at this point in the chat, what I want to say is, if anything you, you found in this chat is of interest to you, or if you’ve got any, anything that you wanna add, head to the website and drop us in a comment.

 I dunno, maybe that’s, on the five year plan. but we don’t have a commenting system.
 But if you’re interested, nevertheless, head over to no script show.
 Forward slash seven in this case. we’ve obviously got other episodes.
 Put a different number in there and see what pops out.